Czech brewers commit beer "blasphemy" to buoy sales

 The two percent alcohol content of a radler, about half that of regular beer, makes it a more moderate way to enjoy the pub.

-“The biggest reason this product didn’t experience a ‘boom’ 10 years ago was that the market was unprepared,” said Zuzana Kosakova, a spokeswoman for Heineken (HEIN.AS), which owns the Krusovice brand which tried launching radlers a decade ago.
+“The biggest reason this product didn’t experience a ‘boom’ 10 years ago was that the market was unprepared,” said Zuzana Kosakova, a spokeswoman for Heineken, which owns the Krusovice brand which tried launching radlers a decade ago.

 “Since then, there has been a new wave of drinkers.”

-Half of the 55 top Cazech breweries have started making mixed beers since Staropramen, acquired by Molson Coors Brewing Co (TAP.N) in June, first offered lemon-flavoured beer in May 2011.
+Half of the 55 top Cazech breweries have started making mixed beers since Staropramen, acquired by Molson Coors Brewing Co in June, first offered lemon-flavored beer in May 2011.
 Before that, bartenders would mix it upon request, but not disguise their contempt for customers who asked.

 For traditional beer drinkers - who are already fuming over beer being sold in plastic bottles, which many say kills its taste - radler is just not the real thing.